yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-01-js-prototype-context/pd-01-js-prototype-context.md

 * Read [MDN inheritance and the prototype chain]

 # Programming Exercise
-* write out your own bdd framework
+* Write out the bdd framework from the class lecture
-* add beforeEach and afterEach functionality
+* Add beforeEach and afterEach functionality
 * **SUPER BONUS**:
  * refactor your bdd framework to support async `it`, `before`, `after`, `beforeEach`, and `afterEach` callbacks using a `done` callback, just like mocha!